pzemtsov/pzemtsov.github.io/_posts/2014-05-09-gcc-optimisations-and-pointer-aliasing.md

 Other languages
 ---------------

 **Java** claims it does not have pointers, but this is not completely true.
-It does not have pointer arithmetics or unsafe pointer casting (unless you use `java.misc.Unsafe`), but its object references are in fact pointers and as such are subject to pointer aliasing problem.
+It does not have pointer arithmetic or unsafe pointer casting (unless you use `java.misc.Unsafe`), but its object references are in fact pointers and as such are subject to pointer aliasing problem.
 Our `c()` example could be re-written in **Java** using either classes or arrays: